Arcadia High School (California)

 The high school was opened in 1952.
 The incoming freshman classes consist of students that feed in from Arcadia's three middle schools: First Avenue Middle School, Richard Henry Dana Middle School, and Foothills Middle School.

 The school has a teaching staff of 148.
 Four hold doctorate degrees, and 110 have master's degrees.
 The administrative staff consists of the principal, four assistant principals, and one dean of students.
-A staff of eight full-time and two part-time counselors hold master's degrees and Pupil Personnel Service Credentials, with two of the counselors licensed Marriage/Family/Child Counselors.
-Arcadia High School is accredited by the Western Association of Schools and Colleges and received another six-year accreditation in June 2017.
+Arcadia High School has been accredited by the Western Association of Schools and Colleges—for the first time in 1964 and most recently in 2023, for a fixed term after each evaluation.

-Arcadia High School has a GreatSchools rating of 9 out of 10.
+Arcadia High School has a GreatSchools rating of 10 out of 10.

 History

 The Arcadia School District came to be at the same time as the incorporation of Arcadia in 1903.

 About 1975, the closed-campus policy and the dress code were discontinued.
 The change was influenced by the U.S. Supreme Court decision Tinker v.
 Des Moines, which stated that students do not "shed their constitutional rights... at the school house door."
 That year the student population of Arcadia High reached its highest population at about 3,300 students.

 In the 1980s, enrollment decreased considerably to about 2,200 students, largely due to the aging demographic in Arcadia.
 Since then, enrollment has rapidly increased.
 In the 1990s, the demographics of the school dramatically changed.

 A $218 million bond measure was passed on the November 7, 2006, election ballot for the purpose of upgrading and repairing Arcadia schools.
-A large part of local property taxes are absorbed by the state, and Arcadia is the lowest funded unified school district in Los Angeles County.
+A large part of local property taxes are absorbed by the state, and Arcadia is the lowest-funded unified school district in Los Angeles County.
 A new Student Services Center provides a grand entrance to the high school on Campus Drive.
-The two-story structure includes general and special education classrooms, three computer labs, a television studio, graphic design and digital photography classrooms, and the high school's career center and health, counseling and administrative offices.
+The two-story structure includes general and special education classrooms, three computer labs, a television studio, graphic design and digital photography classrooms, and the high school's career center and health, counseling, and administrative offices.
 The brick and glass exterior finish visibly blends with other elements of the campus.
 Ground was broken in the summer of 2008.

 The Science Building is located on the south side of the campus on Duarte Road.
 The two-story center includes chemistry labs with preparation areas and collegiate-style biology and physics classrooms separated by lecture rooms.

 The 40000 sqft Arcadia High School Performing Arts Center is located at the northwest corner of the campus.
-The center has ground level and mezzanine seating for 1,200, and a stage that accommodate 150 musicians.
+The center has ground-level and mezzanine seating for 1,200, and a stage that accommodates 150 musicians.
 The building contains a smaller theater, orchestra and dance rooms, and an internal courtyard.
 The Performing Arts Center construction began in 2010 and opened in October 2012.